 Both hard landscaping and a sensible soft landscaping scheme allowed Karl Harrison Landscapes to create a pallet that the brief welcomed.
 The materials, a combination of natural products with a contemporary addition of onsite poured concrete…

-Furthermore, the garden features created in solid concrete form a bench in a proud position in the garden, creating somewhere to sit and be surrounded in the foliage away from the property.
+Furthermore, the garden features created in the solid concrete form a bench in a proud position in the garden, creating somewhere to sit and be surrounded in the foliage away from the property.
 The step leading edges were also created on site to match this feature.

 Charred Timber also features in this garden, a much-needed backdrop to the zinc flavoured water feature.
 The simple feature is highlighted due to the massive contract between the black and the zinc.
 Further, this water feature provides a gentle harmonic sound as the many water blades combine in sound…

 I love using Heptacodium Miconioides stars because the flowers burst open like stars and the abundance of them is staggering.
-We also used multi stemmed and thy which look spectacular in the evening as they are individually up lit.
+We also used multi-stemmed and thy which look spectacular in the evening as they are individually up lit.

 Rheum atropurpureum we chose this purple wonder as a garden favourite plant due to the huge texture and vibrancy in colour…

-The rear garden hedging Prunus Lucinatica was a clever choice; not always top of the list but the slight red colour of the stems leading to the serrated leaf edge adds an interesting contract to the rest of the subtle planting scheme…
+The rear garden hedging Prunus Lucinatica was a clever choice; not always top of the list but the slight red colour of the stems leading to the serrated leaf edge adds an interesting contrast to the rest of the subtle planting scheme…

 - Acanthus mollis Agapanthus Gayles Lilac